YJDoc2/Kerberos-JS-Module/API.md

     <li>cUid2 {string/Number} : An identifier unique to the user.This is verified with the uid inside the ticket to check if user is the valid holder.
 Eg: username,ip address etc.</li>
 </ul>
 Returns : {void} nothing is the random number is used for the first time by the user.<br />
-Throws : ServerError is the random number was already used by the user.
+Throws : {ServerError} is the random number was already used by the user.

-<h5 id='kerberos-tgs-get-response-and-ticket'>getResponseAndTicket(rand,reqServer,cUid1,cUid2,tgt,lifetimeMs = TICKET_LIFETIME)</h5>
+<h5 id='kerberos-tgs-get-res-and-ticket'>getResAndTicket(rand,reqServer,cUid1,cUid2,tgt,lifetimeMs = TICKET_LIFETIME)</h5>
 <p>Method to generate response and Ticket for a particular server.</p>
 Params :
 <ul>